camunda/camunda-docs/docs/components/concepts/encryption-at-rest.md

 - Requires an enterprise plan.
 - Hardware encryption keys are managed by Camunda.
 - Hardware encryption keys are compliant with [FIPS 140-2 Level 3](https://cloud.google.com/docs/security/key-management-deep-dive#fips_140-2_validation).

-## Key rotation

-Camunda-managed software and hardware encryption keys are rotated with zero downtime to maintain a high level of security and compliance.
+- Rotated with zero downtime for security and compliance.